Tournoi de Paris: From Racing to PSG

-PSG's seven titles
+PSG hegemony

 The 1978 edition, just weeks before the 1978 FIFA World Cup, proved to be the most uneven of all, as PSG invited the Netherlands national football team.
 The latter won the competition easily, thrashing Club Brugge 7–1 in the final.
 PSG won their first title in 1980.
 Dominique Bathenay's last-minute equalizer from the penalty spot in a thrilling 4–4 draw against Standard Liège took the match to a penalty shootout, where PSG secured their first Tournoi de Paris.
 The capital club retained the trophy in 1981, but failed to make it three consecutive wins in 1982.
 Atlético Mineiro beat PSG 3–0 in the semi-finals, their heaviest defeat in the tournament to date.

 PSG regained the title in 1984 and 1986, before a disastrous 1987 edition that saw the club finish bottom for the first time since 1976.
 The defeat to Dinamo Zagreb would be the last the Parisians would concede inside 90 minutes.
 Since then, they have only been beaten on penalties.
 PSG won again in 1989 and were unable to defend their title in 1990, as the tournament was cancelled due to the poor condition of the pitch.
 The Rolling Stones concert at the Parc des Princes a few weeks earlier was to blame.
 The tournament returned in 1991 and saw PSG finish third after defeating Sporting CP.
 In 1993, François Calderaro's solitary goal against AJ Auxerre gave PSG their second consecutive title, following 1992, and their seventh overall.
 This would prove to be the last edition until 2010 and PSG's last title to date.
 The club abandoned it for financial reasons.